t-ho/mern-stack/README.md

 **NOTE:**

 - **For the sake of simplicity, we use free service [ngrok](https://ngrok.com/) to create a public API URL for mobile development.
 The downside of this approach is that the public URL is only available for 8 hours, so we need to restart the npm process every 8 hours.**
-- **After 8 hours, the `mobile` process will be terminated and a warning message will be displayed in your terminal to remind you to restart npm process.**
+- **After 8 hours, the `mobile` process will be terminated, and a warning message will be displayed in your terminal to remind you to restart npm process.**

-To restart npm process (_If you don't start mobile development process, simply ignore this step_):
+To restart npm process (_If you don't start the mobile development process, ignore this step_):

 ```bash
 # In your current terminal, press Ctrl + C to exit.
 Then run